weakphish/Writeups/pico-2021/keygenme/README.md

 This challenge is from PicoCTF 2021.
 It's labelled "Reverse Engineering," but I'd regard it as more PWN since traditional RE involves binaries.

 ## Running the program
-Running the provided program, ``keygenme-trial.py , shows us a simple terminal interface for a... magic program?
+Running the provided program, `keygenme-trial.py` , shows us a simple terminal interface for a... magic program?
 We can see part of it is "locked" behind a "paywall," which is likely our target.
-Let's inspect the code!"
+Let's inspect the code!

 ## Code inspection
 At the very top of the python file, we can see a few globals: